Church Educational System Honor Code: Beard exemptions

-In regards to facial hair restrictions, permission to wear facial hair can be granted in three specific cases: For men with skin conditions aggravated by shaving, for theatrical performances, and (since a policy change in January 2015) for religious reasons.
-In regards to medical exemptions, students/faculty must visit a BYU Student Health Center doctor who will fax a recommendation to the Honor Code office.
-The student/faculty must then visit the office to fill out the requisite exemption paperwork.
-A new BYU ID card is issued including a symbol marked "BE" and a photograph with the facial hair.
-In regards to theater exemptions, students or faculty must obtain written permission from the theater or film company explaining the need for facial hair.
+With regard to facial hair restrictions, permission to wear facial hair can be granted in three specific cases: For men with pseudofolliculitis barbae, for BYU theatrical performances, and (since a policy change in January 2015) for religious reasons.
+Regarding medical exemptions, students/faculty with any medical condition aggravated by shaving were previously asked to visit a BYU Student Health Center doctor who would fax a recommendation to the Honor Code office.
+The student/faculty must then have visited the office to fill out the requisite exemption paperwork.
+A new BYU ID card was then issued including a symbol marked "BE" and a photograph with the facial hair.
+However, in the most recent revision to the grooming standards, pseudofolliculitis barbae is the only diagnosis for which an exemption will be granted.
+In regard to theater exemptions, only productions put on by the BYU Theatre and Media Arts department are eligible for exemption.
 Such exemptions are only granted for the duration of the production.
 Thus, in such cases a temporary exemption card issued.
 Religious exemptions will be coordinated through the university chaplain's office.